 Quite frankly, I’m not a fan of most pasta salads I’ve tried.
 I always try them, though, hoping that this time will be different.
 Unfortunately, again and again, I’m disappointed by a soggy, slimy, too-saucy/oily glob of goo.
-If you’re with me on this, keep reading, I promise there’s a payoff.
+If you’re with me on this, keep reading, I promise there’s a delicious payoff.
 This recipe is so good, in fact, it’s a new favorite of mine.
 Part of the reason for that is, it’s based on an old favorite of mine, the B.L.T. sandwich.
 Simple, classic ingredients; a creamy, not-too-greasy dressing; and—dare I say it—cute little tubes of pasta… what’s not to love.
 This recipe makes a pretty large batch (a little over 2 quarts) but it’s easily adjustable for a big family gathering or a quick weekday meal.

 Here’s what you’ll need: